Manojbioinfo/R_using_Google-Colab/Practise_commands.md

        width = 8, height = 7, units = "in", dpi = 300, device = "pdf")

 # Provide feedback
 print("Success!
-The professional Volcano Plot 'volcano_plot.pdf' has been generated and saved.")
+The professional Volcano Plot 'volcano_plot.pdf' has been generated and saved with bold and clear gene labels.")

 ```